 How OCD Software Works: The Science Behind the OCD Tool

-Three evidence-based principles.
+Three evidence-informed principles.
 One 30-minute session.
-Here's exactly how this OCD software tool breaks the compulsive cycle.
+Here's how the tool helps you see the compulsive loop more clearly.

-OCFREEDOM is an OCD tool built on three evidence-based principles from cognitive science and metacognitive therapy.
-Here's how each works — and why they're so effective when combined into a single digital session.
+OCFREEDOM is an OCD tool built around three evidence-informed principles from cognitive science, expressive writing and metacognitive therapy.
+Here's what each part is trying to do.

 Principle 1: Psycho-Education — Seeing the OCD Mechanism